junobuild/docs/docs/comparison/vs-netlify.md

 But as projects mature, needs evolve.
 Ownership starts to matter.
 Data and infrastructure control matter.
 Cost predictability matters.
 And having the freedom to run your application independently becomes increasingly important.

 This is where Juno steps in.
 Juno provides the same simple deployment experience for static sites — but runs your project in a container you own, with full control over its execution.
-It’s the convenience of managed infrastructure with the control of self-hosting.
+It's the convenience of managed infrastructure with the control of self-hosting.

 ---

 ## The Trade-Off: Convenience vs Control

-Netlify’s strength is its fully managed, centralized hosting.
+Netlify's strength is its fully managed, centralized hosting.
 It handles everything, which is great — until you need:

 - Guarantees around application independence
-- Confidence your project can’t be taken offline by a provider
+- Confidence your project can't be taken offline by a provider
 - Predictable long-term pricing
 - Ownership over your data and runtime